Private Howard W. Hill (1923–1944)

 Acknowledgments

-Special thanks to Jim Sterner for information about and the photo of Private Hill, and to Rick Bell for providing copies of unit after action reports.
+Special thanks to the late Jim Sterner for information about and the photo of Private Hill, and to Rick Bell for providing copies of unit after action reports.

 Bibliography